robfatland/runawaytrain/AWS_IAM_Identity_Center.md

 ## AWS SSO Userguide notes

-> We work from a 'self-managed' AD at UW; so as we do not need it: Disregard the **AWS Managed Microsoft AD**.
+> We work from a 'self-managed' AD at UW.
+Therefore we will not need or use the **AWS Managed Microsoft AD**.

 - AWS **IAM Identity Center**: Connect a self-managed directory in Active Directory (AD) using the **AWS Directory Service**